ChrisEssery/group-project/Portfolio/Evaluation.md

 # Test C.
 ![alt text](https://github.com/ChrisEssery/group-project/blob/dev/Logo/SignoutWorks.png)

 Then through running ‘ng test’ we could easily see any issues within our front-end code which could be problematic for our users.
 The Karma software allows us to clearly see which components failed the specific tests and hints towards fixes for these.
-Our functional testing showed that the navigation, login and logout of users is smooth and gives us confidence that the implementation was correct.

---Example Karma screenshot--
 ![alt text](https://github.com/ChrisEssery/group-project/blob/dev/Logo/TotalPasses.png)

 # Test A.